erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 Offsec lab environment is a simulation of a real corporate environment, network segments (VLANs) are a part of real life as well.
 Not all machines are equally hard and some lab machines requires information from other machines to be hacked.
 For example a credential you found on Machine A can be used on Machine B, so looting the machines you rooted is important.
 But how do you know what you can loot on owned machines?
 That's a skill you will need to learn during your lab time and it is equally required in real life.
 Generally speaking, look for files in user home directories, try to get hashes from windows hosts, check /etc/shadow file, application and database config files.
 I highly suggest to have usernames, passwords, hashes, username:password files and take note all of credentials you gathered for future use on different machines.
 You should also check arp cache of each machine after rooting to be able to detect related machines (arp cache gets filled once a machine talks to another), run tcpdump to see related machines, check web application's access logs etc.

+As a general rule, you can use /usr/share/wordlists/rockyou.txt file to decrypt/crack hashes you found on the lab machines and you will be most likely successful with rockyou if the hash you found meant to be cracked.
+You can use john or hashcat for password cracking but I used hashcat with my low end Nvidia GPU which is still thousands times faster then john since john uses CPU to crack hashes/passwords.
+Only other wordlists you will need are on Seclists which I gave link on resources section.

+You will mostly never need to bruteforce any user login page during your PWK but never forget to try default user/passwords like admin/admin admin/password and check the application default passwords from google.

 ![_config.yml]({{ site.baseurl }}/images/oscpGuide/labdiagram.png)

 ## 9. Hints for Lab Machines